sarkershantonu/sarkershantonu.github.io/_posts/2021/popular-jmeter-cli-commands.md

 This is very useful if you are a DevOps person creating performance testing systems for testing.
 This will also help you to setup runtime environments using Jenkins.

+All example will be based on linux so, before starting , you need to install Jmeter in your linux environment.